Updated : Tue, July 25, 2023 @ 4:04 PM

 Bioinformatics tools for analysing NGS data can be grouped into four general categories: base calling, alignment of reads to a reference, de novo assembly, and finally genome browsing, annotation and variant detection.

 However, each NGS platform generates different types of data and often leads to different needs, and accurate alignment is mandatory so that NGS data can be considered biologically meaningful.
 NGS alignment is quite different from Sanger sequence alignment.
-Sanger data is already a cluster technology and the read-out is already a consensus call, where NGS uses alignments to build a consensus call.
+Sanger data is already a cluster technology, and the read-out is already a consensus call, where next generation sequencing uses alignments to build a consensus call.

 To help meet the challenge of bioinformatic and data analysis, Biosearch Technologies services can be used in a wide range of sequencing applications.
 These services are offered in combination with laboratory service projects for research use only, although many of the more recent NGS applications in human oncology are still in the clinical research phase.
 Learn about our expertise and how our services can help you get the most from your NGS data here.

-In the accompanying video Emma Millican, Head of NGS at Biosearch Technologies, takes us through the importance of choosing the right components for NGS.
-She explains how an effective partnership between the scientist and the assay developer can help bridge the gap between biomarker discovery, to bring NGS-based assays efficiently to market.
+In the video above, Emma Millican, Head of NGS at Biosearch Technologies, takes us through the importance of choosing the right components for NGS.
+She explains how an effective partnership between the scientist and the assay developer can help bridge the gap between biomarker discovery, to bring next generation molecular diagnostics assays efficiently to market.

-Learn more about how Biosearch Technologies can help you meet the challenges for your own NGS projects, by subscribing to our blog and checking out our NGS products and services here:
+Learn more about how Biosearch Technologies can help you meet the challenges for your own NGS projects, by subscribing to our blog below and checking out our NGS products and services.

 - https://www.medscape.com/viewarticle/740460_3 (accessed 3 July 2019)